 Every author I know gets asked the same question: How do you write a book?

-It’s a simple question, but it causes unexpected problems.
+It’s a simple question, but it causes problems.
 On the one hand, it’s nice to have people interested in something I do.
 If I told people I fixed toasters for a living, I doubt I’d get many inquires.
 People are curious about writing and that’s cool and flattering.
 Rock on.

-Nothing is stopping you right now from collecting all of your elementary school book reports, or drunken napkin scribbles, binding them together at kinkos for $20, slapping a title on the cover, and qualifying as an author.
+Nothing is stopping you right now from collecting all of your elementary school book reports, a years worth of emails you wrote, or drunken napkin scribbles, binding them together at Kinkos for $20, slapping a title on the cover, and qualifying as an author.
 Want to write a good book?
 Ok, but get in line since most pro authors are still trying to figure that out too.

 Being famous and wealthy: Now this is the kicker.
-About 50% of the time the real thing people want to know is how to become a famous millionaire rock-star author dude.
+About 50% of the time the real thing people want to know is how to become a famous millionaire rock-star author person.
 As if a) I qualified, b) I could explain how it happened, or c) I’d be willing to tell.

 First, this assumes writing is a good way to get rich.
-Not sure how this one started but writing, like most creative pursuits, has always been a less than lucrative lifestyle.
-Even if a book sells well, the $$$$ to hour ratio will be well below your average corporate job, without the health benefits, sick days, nor the months where you can coast by without your boss noticing.
+I’m not sure how this lie started but writing, like most creative pursuits, has always been a less than lucrative lifestyle.
+Even if a book sells well, the $$$ to hour ratio will be well below your average corporate job, without the health benefits, sick days, nor the months where you can coast by without your boss noticing.
 These days people write books after they’re famous, not before.
-And if the only books you read are bestsellers, well, you have a myopic view of the publishing world.
-Over 100k books are published in the US annually, and few sell more than a few thousand copies, and what causes books to sell may have little to do with how good a book is.
-Either way, to justify the effort you’ll need reasons other than cash.
+A book can help you gain professional credibility, but then it’s more of a marketing project than a writing project, isn’t it?

 Here are some practical next steps:

-- Writing hacks: part 1 – starting – What to do when the page is blank.
+- Writing Hacks: Part 1 – Starting – What to do when the page is blank.

-- Part 2 of ‘how to write a book’ is here, where I answer the best comments.
+- Part 2 of ‘How To Write a Book’ is here, where I answer the best comments.

 - Time-lapsed video of a writer writing an essay – amazing and revealing